Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Theoretical Framework

 \end{enumerate}

 This payment structure creates aligned incentives: agents maximize scores by preserving information, while the overseer maximizes by accurately estimating a lower-bound on mutual information.
 Unlike traditional evaluation where judges might exhibit bias, our mechanism ensures truthful estimation is the overseer’s best response.
+We implement our prompting-based estimator $\hat I_f^r(\cdot)$ for TVD in Section \ref{sec:certification}.